skip to content

 2025$32,490$180,500

-(1) RRSP Contribution Limit for a year is the lesser of the dollar limit for that year and 18% of the prior year's earned income, less any pension adjustment for the prior year (reported on your T4).
+(1) RRSP contribution limit for a year is the lesser of the dollar limit for that year and 18% of the prior year's earned income, less any pension adjustment for the prior year (reported on your T4).

 RPP and DPSP limits

-YearDefined Benefit RPP(1)Money Purchase RPP(2)
+YearDefined Benefit RPP(1)Money Purchase RPP(2)DPSP(3)

 (1) Maximum pension benefit per year of service.

-2024 Employment insurance rates and premiums
+2025 Employment Insurance rates and premiums

-ProvinceMaximum Yearly Insurable EarningsEmployee's Premium RateEmployer's Premium RateMaximum Yearly Employee PremiumMaximum Yearly Employer Premium
+JurisdictionMaximum Yearly Insurable EarningsEmployee's Premium RateEmployer's Premium RateMaximum Yearly Employee PremiumMaximum Yearly Employer Premium

-All provinces except Québec$63,2001.66%2.324%$1,049.12$1,468.77
+All provinces and territories except Québec$65,7001.64%2.296%$1,077.48$1,508.47

-2024 Québec parental insurance rates and premiums
+2025 Québec Parental Insurance Plan rates and premiums

-Salaried or Self-employedMaximum Yearly Insurable EarningsEmployee's / Individual's Premium RateEmployer's Premium RateMaximum Yearly Employee / Individual PremiumMaximum Yearly Employer Premium
+Type of workerMaximum Yearly Insurable EarningsEmployee's / Individual's Premium RateEmployer's Premium RateMaximum Yearly Employee / Individual PremiumMaximum Yearly Employer Premium

 Maximum Pensionable EarningsBasic ExemptionMaximum Contributory EarningsEmployee and Employer RateMaximum Employee / Employer ContributionMaximum Self-Employed Contribution

-Second Additional CPP ContributionMaximum Pensionable EarningsAdditional Maximum Annual Pensionable EarningsEmployee and Employer RateMaximum Employee / Employer ContributionMaximum Self-Employed Contribution
+Second Additional ContributionMaximum Pensionable EarningsAdditional Maximum Annual Pensionable EarningsEmployee and Employer RateMaximum Employee / Employer ContributionMaximum Self-Employed Contribution

 *Québec employers deduct the Québec Pension Plan (QPP) contributions instead of CPP contributions.
-Earnings and exemption amounts are the same as above; employee/employer rates are 6.40% for maximum employee/employer contribution of $4,160 and maximum self-employed contribution of $8,320, second additional contribution rates and amounts are the same as above.
+Earnings and exemption amounts are the same as above; employee/employer rates are 6.40% for maximum employee/employer contribution of $4,339.20 and maximum self-employed contribution of $8,678.40, second additional contribution rates and amounts are the same as above.

-2024 corporate income tax facts and figures
+2025 corporate income tax facts and figures

-The rates shown are nominal tax rates as at July 1, 2024.
+The rates shown are nominal tax rates as at July 1, 2025.
 Add federal and provincial/territorial rates to get a combined rate.
 Rate and amount changes are set out in the notes and should be prorated for taxation years that straddle the effective dates (except where noted).

 Corporate income tax facts and figures

-ProvinceCanadian-Controlled Private Corporations (CCPCs)Other Corporations
+JurisdictionCanadian-Controlled Private Corporations (CCPCs)Other Corporations

 Active Business Income (ABI)Investment IncomeManufacturing & ProcessingOther